CLARIAH/virtuoso-quad-log/README.md

 ![Overview](/img/environment.png)

-- The above image shows the quad_logger and the resourcesync_generator in their environment.
+- The above image shows the quad_logger and the resourcesync-generator in their environment.
 The Virtuoso server is instructed to log its transactions in log files.
 The quad_logger interacts with the Virtuoso server by means of the Interactive SQL interface.
 It reads the transaction logs and transforms them to rdf-patch formatted files.
 The resourcesync-generator